EntityGraphQL/EntityGraphQL/README.md

 ### Supported GraphQL features
 - Fields - the core part, select the fields you want returned, including selecting the fields of sub-objects in the object graph
 - Aliases (`{ cheapProperties: properties.where(cost < 100) { id, name } }`)
+- Arguments
+  - By default `` generates a non-pural field for any type with a public `Id` property
+  - See `schemaProvider.AddField("name", paramTypes, selectionExpression, "description");` in Customizing the schema below

 ### Supported LINQ methods (non-GraphQL compatible)
 - `array.where(filter)`